 These saws have a number of uses and a few popular ones are:

 - Joining long pieces of wood together such as skirting boards

 You will find that all mitre saws are either made from aluminium or from steel.
 The guards and knobs however are normally made from a hard plastic, but a few of these will have a full metal construction, and these will be tougher in the long run.
 Handles are normally made from some form of rubber.

 The reason for that is simply to try and reduce the vibration in your hand when completing the sawing action.

-These saws can stand on a bench but to get them out out of it a stand is better.
-There are plenty of choices for these which you can read about by clicking here.
-The reason I say that is that a stand gives you another pair of hands when it comes to supporting the longer pieces of wood.
+These saws can sit on a bench but to get the most out of them using a mitre saw stand is better.
+The reason we say that is that a stand gives you another pair of hands when it comes to supporting the longer pieces of wood.

-For most uses a good 10″ blade is enough, but you can get them in 8″ and in 12″.
-Your decision will come down to the type of work that you will be doing, but as I said the 10″ is the usual pick for most people.
+Compound mitre saws come in slightly different sizes and this is measured by the blade size that your saw will take.
+For most uses a good 10" blade is enough, but you can get them in 8" and in 12".
+Your decision will come down to the type of work that you will be doing, but as we said the 10" is the usual pick for most people.

-Just remember there are three types of mitre saws, the basic, the compound and the sliding compound.
-The basic one will do straight and mitre cuts, the compound will do those along with bevel cuts, and the sliding one will do the same as the bevel but will be able to cut wider and larger pieces of material such as wood.
+Just remember there are two types of mitre saw, the compound and the sliding compound.
+They can both make straight, mitre, bevel and compound cuts.
+The sliding saw will do the same as the standard but will be able to cut wider and larger pieces of material such as wood.

-The most popular is the compound mitre saw as it allows you do a variety of joints and is affordable for most people who have to a lot of sawing.
+The most popular is the sliding compound mitre saw as it allows you do a variety of joints and is affordable for most people who have to a lot of sawing.
 All the leading manufacturers make these and you can read about their ranges by clicking the links below.
-There I have reviewed their ranges of saws including compounds.
+There we have reviewed their ranges of mitre saws.